aridhia/demo-rct/README.md

 ### Cleaning the data
 In the Anonymised data dictionary there is all the information about the what information is contained in the variables and the codification of each one.

-When running the code baseline_char.R in the folder "scripts", it generates a CSV file containing all the baseline characteristics of the subjects in the trial.
+When running the script **baseline_char.R** in the folder "scripts", it generates a CSV file containing all the baseline characteristics of the subjects in the trial.
 In this file there is no information about the outcome.
-The resulting file will be allocated in the results folder under the name "baseline_characteristics.csv".
+The resulting file will be allocated in the results folder under the name **baseline_characteristics.csv**.

-The scripts can be run in Rstudio or an Rconsole
+The scripts can be run in Rstudio or Rconsole:
 ```r
 #From the directory demo-rct
 setwd("./demo-rct")